akyriako/otc-docs/doc/source/caf/adopt/data-management-and-analytics-platform.rst

 analytics engines and huge economies of scale, making data lakes more cost-effective and scalable.

-Huawei Cloud's next-generation data lakes are built on Object Storage Service (OBS) and feature storage-compute decoupling.
+Open Telekom Cloud's next-generation data lakes are built on Object Storage Service (OBS) and feature storage-compute decoupling.
 This means that compute and storage resources can be scaled separately, preventing unbalanced allocation of computing and storage resources on a single